oskarth/experiments.oskarth.com/content/srspractice.md

 know-what (episteme, or facts).
 The line between the two is sometimes blurry, but one distinction is that one can be codified and described, whereas the other is often implicit or "silent".
-For example, the capital of France is Paris is know-what, whereas knowing how to hammer a nail into a piece of wood at angle is know-how.
+For example, the capital of France is Paris is know-what, whereas knowing how to hammer a nail into a piece of wood at an angle is know-how.

 One thought that tickled my imagination is that as we are programming, we often make the same mistakes, or forget to ask ourselves certain questions that would